Hezbollah involvement in the Syrian civil war: 2011–2012

 The leaders of the March 14 alliance and other prominent Lebanese figures called on Hezbollah to end its involvement in Syria and said it is putting Lebanon at risk.
 Subhi al-Tufayli, Hezbollah's former leader, said "Hezbollah should not be defending the criminal regime that kills its own people and that has never fired a shot in defense of the Palestinians".
 He said "those Hezbollah fighters who are killing children and terrorizing people and destroying houses in Syria will go to hell".
 The Consultative Gathering, a group of Shia and Sunni leaders in Baalbek-Hermel, also called on Hezbollah not to "interfere" in Syria.
 They said, "Opening a front against the Syrian people and dragging Lebanon to war with the Syrian people is very dangerous and will have a negative impact on the relations between the two".
 Walid Jumblatt, leader of the Progressive Socialist Party, also called on Hezbollah to end its involvement and claimed that "Hezbollah is fighting inside Syria with orders from Iran".

 According to the Jewish Journal of Greater Los Angeles, support for Hezbollah among the Syrian public has weakened since the involvement of Hezbollah and Iran in propping up the Assad regime during the civil war.

-According to the U.S., the Assad loyalist militia known as al-Jaysh al-Sha'bi was created and is maintained by Hezbollah and Iran's Islamic Revolutionary Guard Corps-Qods Force, both of whom provide it with money, weapons, training and advice.
+According to the U.S., the National Defence Forces (NDF), an Assad loyalist pro-government paramilitary militia and auxiliary force, was created in late 2012 and was maintained by Hezbollah and the Qods Force, the elite special forces branch of Iran's Islamic Revolutionary Guard Corps (IRGC), both of whom supplied the NDF with money, weapons, training and advice.